feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/stimme.md

 *“I heard your voice on the tape.
 It’s like a fingerprint”.*
  Law and Order: New York S14E16T29:59, 2013

-*“even though they wore ski masks, he recognized them by their voices because they grew up together”* Castle S02E23T16:26
+*“even though they wore ski masks, he recognized them by their voices because they grew up together”.
+Castle S02E23T16:26

-*“you think I don’t know my own daughter’s voice?”*
+*“you think I don’t know my own daughter’s voice?”.
 Criminal Minds S04E14T19:24

 *“the average grown male has a pitch frequency of 130 Hz; a teenage boy post-puberty is about 140; this one is at 152”.
 		“How does that make him a teenager?”
-“People go up 10 to 15 Hertz when they’re screaming”.*
+“People go up 10 to 15 Hertz when they’re screaming”.*.
 Law and Order S11E08T07:30
 ## Man muß laut schreien, sonst versteht er uns nicht.
 *Sprechen wir über:*